abpframework/abp/docs/en/Blog-Posts/2024-07-25-Introducing-The-New-ABP-CLI/post.md

 # Introducing the New ABP CLI

-📢 We're excited to introduce the [new ABP CLI](https://abp.io/docs/latest/cli/index) with [the new unified ABP Platform](https://abp.io/blog/new-abp-platform-is-live).

 ![](cover-image.png)

+📢 We're excited to introduce the [new ABP CLI](https://abp.io/docs/latest/cli/index) after the announce of [the new unified ABP Platform](https://abp.io/blog/new-abp-platform-is-live).

-As you know, we recently unified the ABP platform in a single domain ([abp.io](https://abp.io/)) and also made some radical changes in our templating system to simplify your development.
+As you know, we recently unified the ABP platform in a single domain ([abp.io](https://abp.io/)) and made some radical changes in our templating system to simplify your development.
 Also, we released more stable ABP Studio versions, which can dramatically improve and speed up your development time.
 Besides all of these changes, we have also introduced a new ABP CLI to bring you more streamlined and efficient experience.

 Here is a brief overview of what's new, what's changed, and why this change is happening...

 ## The New ABP CLI

-ABP CLI is a command line tool to perform some common operations for ABP based solutions or ABP Studio features.
+ABP CLI is a command line tool to perform some common operations for ABP based solutions or [ABP Studio](https://abp.io/docs/latest/studio) features.
 With v8.2+, the old/legacy ABP CLI has been replaced with a new CLI system to align with the new templating system and ABP Studio.

-The new ABP CLI extends the old ABP CLI, adds more features, those are used by ABP Studio behind the scene, and also fully compatible with the new templating system.
-It also allows you to use the old ABP CLI, if you need, by passing a single parameter.
+The new ABP CLI extends the old ABP CLI, adds more features those are used by ABP Studio behind the scene, and also fully compatible with the new templating system.
+Also, it allows you to use the old ABP CLI if you need, by passing a single parameter.

 To be able to use the new ABP CLI, you should first delete the existing/old CLI with the following command, if you installed it before: